US Open Betting Odds

 The field for the US Open is packed, so you won’t be lacking for options.
 Do your best to whittle it down to the targets you feel best about, and spend the bulk of your research time on them.
 In a perfect world, you’ll cut your research time down while also being in a position to make some quality decisions.

-The next edition of the US Open will be held out west at the beginning of the summer.
-Defending champion Bryson DeChambeau will be among the favorites, but repeating can be tricky.
+The next edition of the US Open will be held out not too far from our neck of the woods.
+Defending champion Jon Rahm will be among the favorites, but repeating can be tricky.
 Just seven golfers have done it, with Brooks Koepka the last to pull it off in 2017-18.
 Here’s what you need to know about the next US Open.

 NBC holds the broadcast rights to the US Open.
 The main network will carry the bulk of the coverage, with the Golf Channel chipping in, as well.
 NBC is available on plenty of cable, satellite and streaming packages, and a simple digital antenna will pull the feed in some areas.
 The Golf Channel is typically an add-on feature.